c1c1/SSH-Cisco-Config/README.md

 ### Before use:

   - Python Version 2
-  - Needed an hostfile with the name of the device (EX:192.68.2.250), see example file called host.
+  - Needed an hostfile with the name of the device (EX:192.68.2.250), see example file called Hosts.
-  - Needed an configurationfile with the commands to send via ssh to device, see example file called commands.
+  - Needed an configurationfile with the commands to send via ssh to device, see example file called Commands.
   - If using GUI.py change lines 10 & 11 of sshing.py to correct user and password, on CLI.py it is asked to user, for each equipment.

 ### Modules used: